janusquadrifrons/J-Tools4AutoCad/README.md

 -Function      : Zoom to each element of current selection one by one.\
 -Purpose       : Finding elements in messy drawings quickly.

+#### POLYCENTROID
+-Function      : Finds the geometric centre of polylines.\
+-Purpose       : Drafting.

+#### EXTRACTNESTEDOBJECT
+-Function      : Extract the selected object from its chain of blocks.\
+-Purpose       : Skipping the block editor and reference editing on workspace process.

+#### EXTRACTNESTEDBLOCK
+-Function      : Extract the selected objects immediate block from its chain of blocks.\
+-Purpose       : Skipping the block editor and reference editing on workspace process.